Previous Business Grant Recipients

-Opening later this year (2020) in Playne Street is the Frankston city centre’s first craft beer bottle shop and bar.
+Opened in 2020, in Playne Street, The Hop Shop is the Frankston city centre’s first craft beer bottle shop and bar.
 Customers will be able to visit, browse a selection of curated beers both on tap and in a bottle and either take away or enjoy on site.
-An inhouse restaurant is also planned with homemade pizzas and deep-fried snacks on offer.
+An inhouse Asian restaurant is also offers delicious street meals and other snacks on offer.

-Establishing a new venue in a previously vacant building, the grant will help The Hop Shop with renovation costs and create more opportunities to impress customers in the future.
+Establishing a new venue in a previously vacant building, the grant helped The Hop Shop with renovation costs and create more opportunities to impress customers in the future.

 The Hop Shop are looking forward to sharing their passion and excitement for beer with the Frankston community.

 Extreme Labs is a new business accelerator hub, located in the Carrum Downs Industrial Estate, established to support, upskill and nurture entrepreneurs and start-ups to grow their business.